 They said it would destroy the U.S. economy.

-Republicans didn't support the tariff threat either, and they agreed with the Democrats so much so that some GOP senators were actively planning a mutiny, and Mitch McConnell openly trashing the president and his plan last week.
+And they agreed with the Democrats so much so that some GOP senators were actively planning a mutiny and Mitch McConnell openly trashing the president and his plan last week.

 In fact, the only Senate Republican that was out there defending the president because he knows him better than any other senator was Lindsey Graham.

-He said, Do you expect him to just give up on border enforcement?
+He said, do you expect him to just give up on border enforcement?

 Mexico has an obligation in all of this, and you use the leverage you have.